-In support of the MGB's Mining Forest Program, 14.36 hectares of mine affected areas were reforested with 35,899 seedlings planted and another 5.6 hectares where enriched and planted with various native trees to improve floral diversity.
+In support of the MGB's Mining Forest Program, for 2023, a total of 6 hectares of mine affected areas were reforested, equivalent to 15,005 seedlings.
+Moreover, another 25.12 hectares where enriched and planted with various native trees to improve flora diversity.

-In relation to the Company's seedling donation program, a total of 11,000 seedlings were donated to local government unit and private entities in support of their respective tree planting/growing activities.
+In relation to the Company's seedling donation program, a total of 4,899 seedlings were donated to local government unit and private entities in support of their respective tree planting/growing activities.

-CCC invested PhP110.7 million for various environmental maintenance activities, climate change mitigation programs, capital expense projects and research development programs outlined in the company's Annual Environmental Protection and Enhancement Program ("AEPEP").
+CCC invested PhP 194,161,690 million for various environmental maintenance activities, climate change mitigation programs, capital expense projects and research development programs outlined in the company's Annual Environmental Protection and Enhancement Program ("AEPEP") in 2023.

 In preparation for mine closure at the end of its operational lifespan, CCC is maintaining a trust fund solely intended for the purpose of rehabilitating the mine area after the life of mine.
-As of December 2021, PhP 81.9 million was allocated for the Company's Final Mine Rehabilitation and Decommissioning Fund ("FMRDF").
+As of December 2023, PhP 86,673,751.82 Million was allocated for the Company's Final Mine Rehabilitation and Decommissioning Fund ("FMRDF").